 Dollar-Denominated vs. Local Currency Debt

-For example, in issuing debt a country such as Brazil can sell bonds denominated either in dollars or in the country’s currency – the real.
+Investors can choose between mutual funds and exchange-traded funds (ETFs) that invest in either dollar-denominated emerging market debt or debt issued in local currencies.
+For example, in issuing debt, a country such as Brazil can sell bonds denominated either in dollars or the country’s currency – the real.
 Dollar-denominated debt tends to be more stable, while local currency debt is generally more volatile.
 However, local currency debt can, in the longer term, provide another way to capitalize on the strong economic growth and improving finances of emerging market countries.
 The option you choose depends on your tolerance for risk.

 Corporate Bonds Versus Government Bonds

 Investors aren't limited to just government bonds in the emerging markets.
-Corporations in the developing countries also issue debt, and this asset class is rapidly growing in popularity.
-While many emerging market funds put a portion of their assets in corporate bonds, investors can also access the asset class directly through ETFs such as WisdomTree Emerging Markets Corporate Bond Fund (ticker:EMCB).
+Corporations in developing countries also issue debt and this asset class is rapidly growing in popularity.
+While many emerging market funds put a portion of their assets in corporate bonds, investors can also access the asset class directly through ETFs such as WisdomTree Emerging Markets Corporate Bond Fund (EMCB).

 A large, and growing, number of countries are issuing debt.
 Among the most prominent are: